TheRandomDog/godot-panda3d-importer/README.md

 |Normals|🟢 Yes
 |Coloring|🟢 Supports polygon and vertex coloring.
 |UV Coordinates|🟡 Does not support 3D textures or multitextures. **Does** support binormal and tangents.
 |Textures|🟡 Can read and import JPEG, PNG, and SGI (RGB) files as texture dependencies for a .bam resource.
-If a texture has a separate alpha file, the resulting import will be a pre-baked combination of the two files.
-Only 2D RGB and RGBA texture formats are supported.
+If a texture has a separate alpha file, the resulting import will be a pre-baked combination of the two files.<br><br>Only 2D RGB and RGBA texture formats are supported.
 Texture filters, wrap modes, mipmaps, and border colors are **not** supported.
 |Multitextures / TextureStages|🔴 No
 |Materials|🔴 No
 |Morphs|🔴 No